On the legality of IAB consent banners

 Then follow these steps:

-- Expand the option "Personalized advertising".
+• Expand the option "Personalized advertising".

-- Expand the option "Create a personalized advertising profile".
+• Expand the option "Create a personalized advertising profile".

-- Note that the option "For this activity, the following partners rely on their legitimate interest", is pre-checked.
+• Note that the option "For this activity, the following partners rely on their legitimate interest", is pre-checked.
 Expand the option.

 “Sirdata Cookieless” appears as “not refused”.
 You must therefore oppose the legitimate interest to refuse this processing.

-Besides, if you decide to develop the option "For this activity, the following partners request your consent", you would see the partner appear"Sirdata"with the mention"not accepted" :
+Incidentally, if you choose to expand the "For this activity, the following partners request your consent" option, you would see the "Sirdata" partner appear, marked "not accepted":

 "Sirdata" appears as "not accepted".
 Sirdata cannot rely on your consent to create a personalized advertising profile.